testingbot/testingbot-tunnel-launcher/README.md

     // More verbose output from the tunnel
     verbose: true,

-    // Port on whichthe tunnel Selenium relay will listen for
+    // Port on which the tunnel Selenium relay will listen for
     // requests.
 Default 4445. (optional)
     se-port: null,